jkenney0501/dbt_superstore_dim_model/README.md

  <img src="assets/SCD_employees.png" width="1000">

-The final DAG will look like this as we add a currrent and histroy table (some emps leave, some are new etc so it changes a bit):
+The final DAG will look like this as we add a currrent and history table (some emps leave, some are new etc so it changes a bit, your current only captures active emps where status =, 'A'):

 <img src="assets/scd-t2-emps_dag.png" width="1000">